 Are you at the mercy of your packaging supplier and just have to hope that they will deliver when they promised?

-Will you end up being charged for overtime or weekend work if it’s a short turnaround time?
+Will you end up being charged for overtime or weekend work if it’s a quick turnaround time?

 Can you rely on a standard 2-3 week turnaround time all the time or do you need to check the delivery time for each packaging job?